Travel document: International travel without travel documents

 Travel documents are not needed by citizens of India and Nepal to travel to each other's country, but some identification is required for border crossings and citizens from either country are not necessarily required to be inspected at checkpoints, though foreign nationals are required to comply with each country's visa policy.
-Similarly, Travel with minimal travel documents is possible between the United Kingdom, the Isle of Man, Guernsey, Jersey, and the Republic of Ireland, which together form the Common Travel Area.
+Similarly, Travel with minimal travel documents is possible between the United Kingdom, the Isle of Man, Guernsey, Jersey, and Ireland, which together form the Common Travel Area.

 The countries that are part of the Schengen Area, do not implement passport controls between each other, unless exceptional circumstances occur.
 It is, however, mandatory to carry a passport, compliant national identity card, alien's resident permit or some other photo ID.

 The Nordic Passport Union allows Nordic citizens, i.e. citizens of Denmark (including the Faroe Islands), Finland, Iceland, Norway and Sweden to visit any of these countries without being in possession of identity documents (Greenland and Svalbard are excluded).
 This is an extension of the principle that Nordic citizens need no identity document in their own country.
 A means to prove identity when requested is recommended (e.g. using a driver's licence, which does not state citizenship), even in one's own country.
 Joining the Schengen Area in 2001 has not changed those rules.

 For travel to the French islands of Saint Pierre and Miquelon directly from Canada, Canadians and foreign nationals holding Canadian identification documents are exempted from travel document and visa requirements for stays of maximum duration of 3 months within a period of 6 months.